GoPro action camera mounted on a chest harness

 • 8K spherical video is the highest 360 resolution in any consumer GoPro

-• Reframe shots in post: capture the wave plus the rider plus the beach in one shot, choose your framing later
+• Reframe shots in post: capture everything, choose framing later

-• Newest GoPro 360 platform with the most refined GoPro Quick app integration
+• Newest GoPro 360 platform with refined GoPro Quick app integration

 Cons